 A cortadito [pronounced cor-tah-dee-toh] is also made with steamed whole milk, brewed Cuban espresso, and sugar.
 It’s almost like a mini cafe con leche, roughly 1-2 ounces.
 It’s also a very popular coffee drink in Miami!

-If you want it lighter, you add more milk, less espresso.
-If you’d like the drink darker, you add less milk, more espresso.
-You can also sweeten to your liking too.
+If you want it lighter, you add more milk, and less espresso.
+If you’d like the drink darker, you add less milk, and more espresso.
+You can also sweeten it to your liking too.

 What do you need to make Cuban coffee?

 To make Cuban coffee, you need an espresso maker.
 This is the one I have.
 Every espresso maker is different so make sure to read the manufacturer’s instructions.

 Typically, you would add water to the espresso maker and then fill the filter with ground espresso.

 Close the coffee pot, screwing the bottom part firmly onto the top part then place it on the stove on medium-high heat.

 As soon as it starts brewing, turn down the heat to the lowest setting until it’s done.
 Click here to get your Cuban coffee starter kit!

 - Make the Cuban espresso.
 Fill your espresso maker with water and ground espresso according to the manufacturer’s directions and brew the espresso.

 - Heat up the milk.
 In a saucepan, heat the milk until very hot (close to boiling).
 Remove it from the heat and transfer it to a coffee mug.
 If you’re using a microwave, pour the milk in a coffee mug and heat up on HIGH for 1 minute or until very hot.
 Stir in the sugar.